NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 # DEVLOG

+## May 25, 2020
+- Added mobile support for archive page.
+Refactored biographies to use flexboxes, so images come after the text on small screens.

 ## May 24, 2020
 - Added status field to data, and a display for it.
 You can now easily tell if something is PUBLISHED, MODIFIED, or UNMODIFIED
 - Improved backend styling considerably.
 - Stopped overlow in and generally improved image uploader interface.

 ## May 23, 2020